spraakbanken/karp-backend-v5/doc/HowToMoveAResource.md

     `python upload_offline.py --exportlatestversion lexiconname > out.json`
 - Put the lexicon data file to `data/karplex` (or other suitable directory).
+- Remember to switch virtualenvironment when you move between v4 and v5!
 - Import the lexicon into your new Karp:

     For v5: